ethhub-io/ethhub/docs/built-on-ethereum/infrastructure/dfuse.md

 There are 4 main pillars that dfuse has brought to the ecosystem:
 * dfuse Search – Easily search a constantly expanding set of decentralized databases, with lightning fast speeds (the whole chain in under a second).
 It is consensus and reorgs-aware, offers ultra granular search terms, provides real-time queries as well as full history.
 * dfuse State DB – Block-by-block snapshot of all tables and state, forever.
-Especially impressive on EOSIO chains.
 Provides consistent snapshots of large yet fast changing tables (even with millions of rows).
 * dfuse Lifecycle – Understand the progress of a transaction as it moves through its many lifecycle stages.
 Provides new UX opportunities, and stronger guarantees for applications to take action.
 * dfuse On Demand Networks – Access custom networks spun up for your use for either stealth development, short-lived testing, or full production grade permissioned/public blockchain networks.